scottjg/rails/guides/source/getting_started.md

 Getting Started with Rails
 ==========================

-This guide covers getting up and running with Ruby on Rails.
+This guide explains everything you need to know to get started with Rails.
+We'll build a little blog application together and show off the basic features of the framework.

 After reading this guide, you will know:

-* How to install Rails, create a new Rails application, and connect your application to a database.
+* How to install Rails and create a new application.
 * The general layout of a Rails application.
-* The basic principles of MVC (Model, View, Controller) and RESTful design.
+* The basics of two architectural choices of Rails applications: MVC and REST.
-* How to quickly generate the starting pieces of a Rails application.

 --------------------------------------------------------------------------------